What Is Organizational Excellence?

 - Work processes: Interaction and linkage of workflows

-Organizational excellence is dependent upon gaining sufficient commitment to embrace and apply positive changes in the above areas.
+Organizational excellence is dependent upon gaining sufficient commitment to embrace and apply positive changes in the above areas throughout their workforce.
 Organizational change management is necessary to effectively communicate the changes to those affected in order to minimize uncertainty and obstructions.
 Collaboration is critical, and the evidence of organizational excellence can be demonstrated across the organization with a balanced scorecard that covers the following perspectives:

 - Financial